 What is a Balsamic Vinegar Reduction?

-A balsamic vinegar reduction results when you simmer balsamic vinegar for 10-15 minutes until it is reduced by ½ to ⅔.
-The longer you simmer the balsamic vinegar the thicker the resulting reduction will be.
+A balsamic reduction results when you simmer vinegar for 10-15 minutes until it is reduced by ½ to ⅔.
+The longer you simmer, the thicker the resulting reduction will be.

 Does it Matter What Kind of Balsamic Vinegar is Used?

-In this particular recipe it suggests you find a good quality balsamic vinegar from the Modena region of Italy.
-Balsamic vinegar of Modena ranges from being aged for 20+ years to a minimum of 2 months.
+In this particular recipe it suggests you find a good quality vinegar from the Modena region of Italy.
+These range from being aged for 20+ years to a minimum of 2 months.
 And of course, the costs range with the amount of time they have been aged.

-Also, the more expensive balsamic vinegars will be free from added emulsifiers and coloring.
+Also, the more expensive brands will be free from added emulsifiers and coloring.
 Feel free to select whatever type of balsamic vinegar of Modena you happen to find and is within your budget!
 (Learn more about balsamic vinegar here.)